Guide to essential oils

 Find out more, etc.

-Very rich in cinnamaldehyde with broad-spectrum antimicrobial properties, Chinese Cinnamon essential oil is used in aromatherapy to combat all kinds of infections.
-It is very powerful and is traditionally recommended for use in cases of infectious diarrhoea, turista, parasitosis or to combat urinary tract infections.
+Very rich in cinnamaldehyde with broad-spectrum antimicrobial properties, Chinese Cinnamon essential oil is traditionally used in aromatherapy to help combat various types of infections.
+Particularly powerful, it is traditionally recommended in cases of infectious diarrhoea, traveller’s diarrhoea, parasitic infections or urinary tract infections.

 Properties

-Chinese cinnamon essential oil is recognised for its health benefits:
+Chinese Cinnamon essential oil is recognised for the following properties:

-• Uterine tonic, stimulating the onset of menstruation
+• A uterine tonic, associated with stimulating the onset of menstruation

 Uses

-Cinnamon Bark essential oil is traditionally used to improve the following conditions:
+Cinnamon Bark essential oil is traditionally used to support the body in the following situtations:

-• Oral and skin infections: fungal infections, ringworm, scabies, etc.
+• Oral and skin concerns: fungal imbalance, ringworm, scabies, etc.

 • Tropical fevers (as prevention)